 “I was maybe 14 when I heard Mike Bloomfield with the Paul Butterfield Blues Band,” Ford says.
 “That was it.
 I wanted to be Mike Bloomfield.”

-Living just two hours north of San Francisco, Ford spent his high school years soaking up musical influences at renowned Bay-area venues like the Fillmore West and Winterland Ballroom, where he saw legendary guitarists Jimi Hendrix, B.B.
-King, Eric Clapton, Albert King, Jimmy Page, and Lightnin’ Hopkins, among others.
+Living two hours north of San Francisco, Ford spent his high school years soaking up musical influences at such renowned Bay Area venues as the Fillmore West and Winterland Ballroom, where he saw legendary guitarists including Jimi Hendrix, B.B.
+King, Eric Clapton, Albert King, Jimmy Page, and Lightnin’ Hopkins.

-Ford and his brothers Pat and Mike formed the “Ford Blues Band” in 1968 and were soon playing gigs in the Ukiah area.
-After high school, Robben and Pat moved to San Jose, California where they formed the Charles Ford Band (named for their father), a group that would record one album in 1972 for Bay-area indie label Arhoolie Records before parting ways.
+Ford and his brothers, Pat and Mike, formed the “Ford Blues Band” in 1968, and were soon playing gigs in the Ukiah area.
+After high school, Robben and Pat moved to San Jose, Calif., where they formed the Charles Ford Band (named for their father), a group that would record one album in 1972 for Bay Area indie label Arhoolie Records before parting ways.

 “I just knew I wanted to be a guitar player,” Ford says.
 “I never thought about it as a profession.
 It was just something that I loved and wanted to do.
 I never even thought about how I could make money as a guitar player — playing in a dance band or playing weddings.
 I saw myself as an artist, and if I didn’t have a gig, I just had no money.”

 It was in San Jose that Ford’s playing caught the eye of celebrated blues singer Jimmy Witherspoon, who hired Ford and his brother Pat for his band.
-Upon moving to Los Angeles, Ford’s musical reputation soon came to the attention of jazz fusion master Tom Scott and his band, The L.A.
-Express, who invited him to join them just as they were preparing to back Joni Mitchell on a North American tour — two performances of which became Mitchell’s 1974 live album, Miles of Aisles.
-Ford credits the experience as the most formative of his musical career.
+Once Ford moved to Los Angeles, he quickly came to the attention of jazz fusion master Tom Scott.
+Scott invited Ford to join his band, The L.A.
+Express, just as they were preparing to back Joni Mitchell on a North American tour (two performances of which became Mitchell’s 1974 live album, Miles of Aisles).
+Ford credits that experience as the most formative of his musical career.

-Over the next three decades, Ford’s career as a sideman both in the studio and on tour continued to thrive as he collaborated with a dizzying array of stars, including George Harrison, Michael McDonald, Miles Davis, David Sanborn, and many others (including nine days in the studio with KISS for their 1982 album Creatures of the Night, an experience Ford refers to as his “weirdest gig”).
+Over the next three decades, Ford’s career as a sideman in the studio and on the road continued to thrive, as he collaborated with a dizzying array of stars including George Harrison, Michael McDonald, Miles Davis, David Sanborn and many others, including nine days in the studio with KISS for their 1982 album Creatures of the Night, an experience Ford refers to as his “weirdest gig.”

-Ford also gained acclaim as a solo artist, starting with his 1976 jazz album Schizophonic and continuing on through a string of successful and critically acclaimed albums, which navigated the multi-genre waters between jazz, blues, and rock.
-Throughout this time, Ford continued approaching each project, even his solo records, as a chance to collaborate, but by the early aughts, Ford found the cycle of studio work and touring was becoming a grind.
+Ford also gained acclaim as a solo artist, starting with his 1976 jazz album Schizophonic and continuing through a string of successful and critically acclaimed albums that navigated the multi-genre waters between jazz, blues, and rock.
+All along, Ford approached each project, including his solo albums, as a chance to collaborate.
+But by the early aughts, the cycle of studio work and touring was becoming a grind.

-“I got tired of the road and didn’t want to do it anymore.
+“I got tired of the road and didn’t want to do it anymore,” Ford says.
 The last thing I want to do is leave town, so I needed to be in an environment that supported me.
 I had lived in a small town north of L.A. for years.
-It was a great retreat from the road but was devoid of any musical support.
+It was a great retreat from the road, but was devoid of any musical support.
 So I had to be somewhere else.”

-s Ford’s desire to extract himself from roadwork grew, he knew he needed alternative sources of income, and his epiphany about Nashville back in 2007 drove the point home: The relentless pursuit of writing hits was a path for which he was no longer suited.
-Serendipitously, as he continued visiting Nashville, meeting more musicians, and learning the ins and outs of Nashville’s music community, another way began to manifest.
-Public evidence of his new Nashville affinity appeared in 2014 with the album, A Day in Nashville, which was cut live in just one day at Sound Kitchen Studio with the likes of Audley Freed, Brian Allen, Wes Little, and Barry Green.
-After the success of the album, and years of hesitation, Ford began searching for a new home in the Music City.
+Public evidence of his new Nashville affinity appeared in 2014 with the album A Day in Nashville, which was cut live in just one day at Sound Kitchen Studio with players including Audley Freed, Brian Allen, Wes Little, and Barry Green.
+Hot off the success of that album and after years of hesitation, Ford began searching for a home in Music City.

 “I’d been looking for about three years, before I moved in 2018,” Ford says.
 I looked all over — all the way out to Leiper’s Fork and back — and East Nashville was exactly where I wanted to be.”

-With his instructional work supplying a steady stream of income, Ford also turned his attention to his true passion project – 13J Records.
+With his instructional work supplying a steady stream of income, Ford turned his attention to his true passion project, 13J Records.

 Ford has already produced releases by Icelandic jazz guitarist Bjorn Thoroddsen and blues-rock guitarist Jeff McErlain under the 13J imprint.
-While both are well-known, accomplished guitarists, Ford also wants 13J to shine the spotlight on up-and-coming talents, such as local scene fav, Daniel Denato, who was in the studio for five days in December with Ford as producer.
+Both of them are well-known, accomplished guitarists, but Ford also wants 13J to shine the spotlight on up-and-coming talents, such as local scene fav Daniel Denato, who was in the studio for five days in December with Ford as producer.

-Originally slated as the first official release on 13J, the album quickly attracted a buzz and Ford instead sold the rights to Comcast music, a profitable deal for both Ford and Denato.
+The album was originally planned as the first official release on 13J, but it attracted a buzz, and Ford would up selling the rights to Comcast Music instead, in a profitable deal for both Ford and Denato.

 In addition to finding talent in Nashville, Ford found a distributor for his fledgling label in what he calls a “very Nashville way.”

-Ford’s future projects for 13J include albums by gypsy jazz and country guitarist John Jorgenson and steel guitarist Paul Franklin.
-In addition to serving as an outlet for great instrumental recordings, Ford also sees 13J as an avenue to more collaboration opportunities.
+Upcoming projects for 13J include albums by gypsy jazz and country guitarist John Jorgenson and steel guitarist Paul Franklin.
+Ford also views 13J as an avenue to more collaboration opportunities.

 Ford sees his work as a producer through the same lens of composition, comradeship, and collaboration that has guided him through his career as a sideman and as a solo artist.
 And while his musical pursuits have diversified, he still has time for the tried and true, such as the tracks he recently cut for a new album with Bill Evans and an upcoming live appearance at 3rd & Lindsley on March 21.
 As his new career has taken form over the last few years, Ford has realized that his transformation from West Coast musical troubadour to Music City Cat wasn’t really a dramatic reinvention, in his heart, he was always a Nashvillian.